LearningBay24/LearningBay24-react/API_Definitions.md

 Method: PUT
 Description: write a new course to DB
 Backend point:
-Frontend url:
+Frontend url: /courses
-Current Frontend url:
+Current Frontend url: /kursuebersicht
-Where:
+Where: Kursübersicht
-Components:
+Components:  Kursuebersicht.js

 Method: GET
 Description: action: subscribe to a course -> get certificate if course requires it Backend point:
-Frontend url:
+Frontend url: /course
-Current Frontend url:
+Current Frontend url: /kursansicht
-Where:
+Where: Kursansicht
-Components:
+Components: Kursansicht.js

 --- The following is not relevant for next E2E ---